hzblabs/fine-tune-scripts-for-uoas/README.md

 4. **Evaluation**: Outputs accuracy, F1 score, and confusion matrix.
 5. **Inference**: Predicts scores on unseen research outputs.

 ## Easiest way to run a script is to use Google Colab https://colab.google/ , create a new notebook and upload all datasets needed as given.
+(Ensure you are connected to a runtime and each filename uploaded matches the name in the code)

 ## If using Vs code or any other IDE, use the below
 To run a script: